Moroccan Tomato Salad Recipe. Salsa Variation

 Posted on 18th of June, 2013 by Lévana

+Moroccan Tomato Salad is a staple in our diet.
 We Moroccans cook tomatoes, sun-dry tomatoes, pickle tomatoes, candy tomatoes, we prepare tomatoes in every way possible.
-This is our answer to Salsa.
+Moroccan Tomato Salad is our answer to Salsa.
 In Mediterranean climates, tomatoes are spectacular year round, inexpensive and bursting with color and fragrance.
 Recently, it has become easier (although not cheaper) to get decent tomatoes throughout the year in the United States.
-This salad includes capers, gherkins, lots of parsley and preserved lemons: like a relish of relishes.
+This Moroccan Tomato salad includes capers, gherkins, lots of parsley and preserved lemons: like a relish of relishes.
 It is delightfully fragrant, colorful and refreshing.
 Growing up we ate it at almost every meal.
 If you do not have preserved lemons on hand, simply omit them and proceed with the recipe.
 If you must make this salad ahead of time, make it without the tomatoes (up to two days ahead), then add the tomatoes before serving.

 6 plum tomatoes, halved, squeezed lightly to extract the juice and seeds, cut in small dice